Last Updated on October 2, 2023 by Kyle Whitley

 The Ryobi RY40460 cordless blower boasts a 40V lithium-ion battery that delivers a run-time of around 26 minutes on high and about 20 minutes on Turbo mode.
 Unfortunately, this battery takes a long time to recharge – 2 hours and 45 minutes – so you will have to wait very long before you can resume your work if the battery dies in the middle of the job.
 This model includes battery and charger but if you only want the leaf blower, you can opt for a package that doesn’t come with these accessories.

 This jet fan blower from Ryobi packs an 18V lithium-ion battery that delivers powerful airflow – as high as 100 mph.
-The 280 CFM is enough to get rid of wet or stuck leaves while the handle designed provides a solid hold on the blower.
+The 280 CFM is enough power to get rid of wet or stuck leaves while the handle design provides a solid hold on the blower.

 The 18V battery of this cordless leaf blower gives an operating time of about 20 to 30 minutes on a full charge.
-The Ryobi P2180 also sports a variable speed trigger that gives you more control over its operation.
-Battery and charger come with the Ryobi P2180 but you can also buy the blower separately.
+The Ryobi P2180 also sports an ergonomic handle design with variable speed trigger that gives you more control over its operation.
+The battery and charger come with the Ryobi P2180 but you can also buy the blower separately.